redcaledonian/ResDiaryTest/readme.txt

-In order to run this simply open index.html.
+Downnload the files and then run this simply open index.html.

 Explanation.